 San Antonio de Portmany property insights

 San Antonio de Portmany property market offers many of villas and penthouses boasting fantastic sunsets and stunning views of the Bay and the harbour.
-There is a premium value of 25% for apartments and around 130% for houses with a privileged sea view position.
+There is a premium value for houses and apartments with a privileged sea view position.

-Price per sq.m. for each property price in Sant Antoni de Portmany
+Sale price per sq.m. for each property price in Sant Antoni de Portmany - zone

 Why San Antonio de Portmany property?

 The inhabitants used to live from farming and fishing, following ancient traditions.
-During the 1980’s the town has undergone a tourism boom as large numbers of visitors (mainly British) flocked to this sunny destination.
-Today, this former fishermen village is popular among European holiday-makers offering an array of services.
-It is mostly visited by British holidaymakers, joined by German, Italian, Dutch, and Scandinavian guests.
+During the 1980s the town has undergone a tourism boom as large numbers of visitors flocked to this sunny destination.
+Today, this former fishing village is popular among European holidaymakers offering an array of services.
+It is mostly visited by British holidaymakers, as well as German, Italian, Dutch and Scandinavian internationals.